Atanasije Ljubojević: Life

-Serbian bishop in the Habsburg Krajina

-After moving to the area of Lika and Krbava, he started (1695) arranging a new archbishop's residence in the Lika village of Metka.
-He also visited Orthodox Serbs in the area of Zrinopolje, where the Komogovina monastery was founded.
-On the basis of Serbian privileges and earlier affiliation of that area to the Kingdom of Slavonia, he received from Ban Adam Baćanji (1696) confirmation of religious eldership over the Orthodox people and clergy in the area of new regions between the rivers Kupa and Una.
-He also met with the Serbian patriarch Arsenije (1698), to whom he remained permanently attached.

 During the war and post-war years, he managed to preserve the diocesan order in the areas of Zrinopolje, Lika and Krbava, which led Serbian Patriarch Arsenije III Čarnojević to extend the diocesan jurisdiction of Bishop Atanasij to the pre-war area of the Karlovac General.
 This completed the creation of a single diocese in the area of Upper Krajina.
 The new diocese included the Karlovac Generalate with Lika and Krbava and the new region between Kupa and Una, with three main spiritual centers in the monasteries of Komogovina, Gomirje and Metka.

 Opponents of the Serbian hierarchy and the Orthodox faith tried to thwart the activities of this Serbian archbishop in the Habsburg areas on several occasions during the war and post-war years, but they did not succeed, since Bishop Atanasije enjoyed a great reputation with the Orthodox clergy and people.
 After the death of Patriarch Arsenije III (1706), the bishop continued to advocate for the preservation of the church and national unity of all Orthodox Serbs in the Habsburg lands.
 Despite the initial opposition of the state authorities, Bishop Atanasije, together with other representatives of Orthodox Serbs from Gornja Krajina, managed to join the work of the Krušedol Council at Krušedol Monastery (1708), which defended the church and national unity of Orthodox Serbs in the Habsburg lands.